-After graduating with a B.A. in Biology and Women’s Studies in 2001, Emily’s found herself huddled with petri dishes in a windowless room.
+After graduating with a B.A. in Biology and Women’s Studies in the early 2000s, Emily found herself huddled with petri dishes in a windowless room.
 She escaped to the mountains: first to volunteer with the Service Civil International on a Swiss alpine farm, then to thru-hike the Appalachian Trail.
-She hiked, skied, and rock/ice climbed in the mountains for a decade, leading outdoor trips and environmental education programs in the White Mountains of NH for the Appalachian Mountain Club.
+She hiked, skied, and climbed in the mountains for a decade, leading outdoor trips and environmental education programs in the White Mountains of NH for the Appalachian Mountain Club.

-In 2010, Emily and her husband, Sam, moved to Sam’s family homestead, nestled in the working forests of Vermont.
-While raising their two daughters, they launched a renovation/remodel business, where Emily geeked out on QuickBooks and sharpened her “mommy brain” by taking classes on bookkeeping and business development at the VT Small Business Development Center and the River Bend Career and Technical Center.
+In 2010, Emily moved to Vermont to raise her two daughters.
+For 7 years, she co-owned a renovation/remodel business and dug into the administrative/human resources side of being a business owner.
+She geeked out on QuickBooks and sharpened her “mommy brain” by taking classes on bookkeeping and business development at the VT Small Business Development Center and the River Bend Career and Technical Center.

 After a stint as the town librarian, she was hired temporarily by TimberHomes to help onboard a new bookkeeping system.
 In 2020, she came back for more, accepting a permanent position with TimberHomes.